-NordSTEVA is a virtual centre of excellence whose aim is to advance research, education and training, industrial strategy and public policy in support of a wider and deeper understanding of the security technology/values interface.
+NordSTEVA was a virtual centre of excellence whose aim was to advance research, education and training, industrial strategy and public policy in support of a wider and deeper understanding of the security technology/values interface.
 From 2014 - 2021, the centre drew together and integrated diverse ideas, capabilities and experiences in order to generate new knowledge, new approaches, and new solutions in support of the enhancement of Nordic societal security

 NordSTEVA was established in September 2014, and ran until January 2021.
 As of January 1st 2016 the scientific and administrative coordination of the project was transferred to the partner in Copenhagen, CAST.

 NordSTEVA received its funding from NordForsk, which was established by the Nordic Council of Ministers in 2005.
 NordForsk provides funding for Nordic research co-operation as well as advice and input on Nordic research policy development.

 NordSTEVA was funded through NordForsk's multidisciplinary Nordic Societal Security research programme, which aims to develop new knowledge about issues that must be addressed to safeguard societal security in the Nordic countries and about how to promote recovery in the wake of a disturbance.
 Security comprises the ability of a society to sustain vital societal functions and secure populations’ life, health, needs and basic values under extraordinary stresses, known as crises.
 The programme addresses questions of vulnerabilities, resilience and capabilities for crisis management related to prevention, preparedness, response and recovery.
 The research funded by the programme should add value to work already done in the Nordic countries within Societal Security.